katanemo/arch/docs/source/concepts/tech_overview/error_target.rst

 - **Error Message**: A clear, human-readable message describing the error.
 This should provide enough detail to inform users or developers of the root cause or required action.

-- **Target Prompt**: The specific prompt or operation where the error occurred.
-Understanding where the error happened helps with debugging and pinpointing the source of the problem.

 - **Parameter-Specific Errors**: Errors that arise due to invalid or missing parameters when invoking a function.
 These errors are critical for ensuring the correctness of inputs.